 sure and view the comparison chart located on the bottom of this

-HUGE thanks to "John Case" as without his help, this page would NOT be here.
+HUGE thanks to "John C." and "Hal H." as without these folks, this page would NOT be here.

 Review : TECSUN PL-660